On the effect of normalization layers on Differentially Private training of deep Neural networks: DPSGD and Normalization

-Differential privacy (DP) is a systematic approach to quantifying privacy guarantee while querying a dataset.
+Differential privacy (DP) is a systematic approach to quantifying a privacy guarantee while querying a dataset. quantifying the leakage of information due to query a dataset.
+DP protects privacy by bounding the influence of any sample on the outcome of queries.
+It provides a provable guarantee for individuals.
 We proceed by briefly recalling some preliminaries on differential privacy and then propose our approach for training deep neural networks in a differentially private way.

 Let us denote the domain of data points by $\chi$.
-We call two datasets $D_1, D_2 \in \chi$ \emph{ neighboring} if they differ exactly in a single data point , $d(D_1, D_2)=1$, where $d(., .)$ is the Hamming distance.
+We call two datasets $D_1, D_2 \in \chi$ \emph{ neighboring} if they differ are the same except one data point, \ie, $d(D_1, D_2)=1$, where $d(., .)$ is the Hamming distance.

 \begin{definition}{(Differential Privacy \cite{dwork2006calibrating}).} A randomized algorithm $\mathcal{M}: \chi \rightarrow \mathcal{R}$ with domain $\chi$ and range $\mathcal{R}$ is $(\varepsilon, \delta)$ differential private if for all measurable sets $S \in \mathcal{R}$ and for all neighboring datasets $D_1$ and $D_2$, it holds that \end{definition}